anshnt/MSD_IA02/README.md

 # Application Development using Microservices in Spring Boot and Spring Clould 🍃☁️

-This example is a microservices architecture built with Spring Boot, Spring Cloud, Eureka Server, and Zuul.
+This example is a microservices architecture built with Spring Boot, Spring Cloud and Eureka Server (OKTA).

 **Prerequisites:** [Java 11](https://sdkman.io/sdks#java) and an internet connection.